un1q/oLua/README.md

 For sure:
  - enums validation is broken
  - encapsulation is not provided
- - abstraction is not provided
+ - validations cannot be disabled yet